 Z80 Microprocessor In-Circuit Emulator Design

-No longer offered as a kit, but all design files needed to build your own are here.
+I am no longer offering any parts, but all design files needed to build your own are here.

-Note: Xilinx is phasing out the 5V CPLD that I used for this design.
-As of 4/2012,
+Note: Xilinx phased out the 5V CPLD that I used for this design in 2012.
+The 3V part WILL NOT work.

 Designed to assist in debugging/repairing Z80-based computers, like those made in the 1970's or early 1980's.
 Inspired by Nicolet Paratronics' "NICE" Z80 In-Circuit Emulator, but with improved performance and additional features.